 Other principles of magic involve card tricks.
 Magicians can often influence people to choose a particular card from a deck, or even know which card people will choose when asked to think of one.
 Studying these phenomena could help us learn about the mind, as did the study of illusions and misdirection.Revealing the Psychology of Playing Card Magic: Scientific American.

 If we have free will to, for example, chose a card, then how come our will can be manipulated to produce a predictable result selected by another person.

-Are We Free to Choose What We Want: But Not Unable To Control Our Wants.
+We May be Free to Choose What We Want: But what controls our wants?

 Even if there is some free choice, just like those card tricks, what we will choose is very often manipulated, if not intentionally by others, than by our previous experiences.
 If it clear we have less free choice than our illusion of free choice.
 Does it stretch to the point where all free choice is an illusion?